centralnicgroup-opensource/rtldev-middleware-whmcs-internetbs-registrar/README.md

 # Internet.bs WHMCS Registrar Module

+> DEPRECATION NOTICE: Find the new ibs module version now available for download over this [link](https://github.com/centralnicgroup-opensource/rtldev-middleware-whmcs/raw/main/whmcs-ibs-registrar-latest.zip).
+The new repository is https://github.com/centralnicgroup-opensource/rtldev-middleware-whmcs.
+Issue to be reported there.

+Access to source code isn't at least for now not yet available.
+Report issues please in that repository.
+It is the successor of this one and the right place to address issues.
+Just ensure to mention "ibs" whenever you're reporting issues.
+I did my best with refactoring the entire module - still, it might include a bug - we changed ~2.5k lines of code.

+If that rewrite isn't patching your issue (I am sure it is not), please report it in the new repository.
+Thanks so much!

 The Internet.bs Registrar Module is shipped with WHMCS but we have own version of this Registrar Module which should be used instead of the WHMCS built-in Module.

 ## Supported Features